Ayushparikh-code/Web-dev-mini-projects/Week Day Predictor App/README.md

 <h1>Week Day Predictor App</h1>

-<p>A Simple Week Day Predicyor App written in HTML, CSS and JavaScript .</p>
+<p>A Simple Week Day Predictor App written in HTML, CSS and JavaScript .</p>

 ### Use of the Project: